 “I needn’t go on about the hidden beauty of the Kruger Park that our instructor-guide, Bruce showed us and which the average Kruger National Park visitor cannot imagine exists; or about the days when sometimes being a hot foot-slog was rewarded with a cold wash and a hard bed.
 What matters is what we took away with us at the end: the memories of places and animals that are fascinating as well as beautiful beyond words; and the complex shifting of ‘stuff’ under the surface of one’s consciousness.”
 Bev Tucker, Lowveld Living Magazine.

 You might wonder what a Wilderness Trails Skills course entails.
-We can start with assuring you that it is absolutely 100% impact free on the environment, with the underlying principle being “natural” in every form.
+We can start by assuring you that it is absolutely 100% impact free on the environment, with the underlying principle being “natural” in every form.
 The aim of this course is to connect you with the wilderness that is inside you because not many of us know it is there.

 We only have one rule – what we carry in is what we carry out.
 We leave nothing behind but footprints and we take nothing but photos.
 Internationally they call that the ‘pack in, pack out’ method.
-We also work on the grain of rice theory which means that if you are choosing a camp site in a wilderness area and you come across a grain of rice where you want to camp, this tells you that:
+We also work on the grain of rice theory which means that if you are choosing a campsite in a wilderness area and you come across a grain of rice where you want to camp, this tells you that:

 · people have been there